Highlights from the Ratings and Financial Report for First Majestic Silver Corp. (AG)

 AG’s Market Performance

-AG stocks went down by -3.48% for the week, with a monthly drop of -14.96% and a quarterly performance of -45.71%, while its annual performance rate touched -48.69%.
-The volatility ratio for the week stands at 5.19% while the volatility levels for the past 30 days are set at 6.21% for First Majestic Silver Corp.
-The simple moving average for the period of the last 20 days is -7.73% for AG stocks with a simple moving average of -38.96% for the last 200 days.
+AG stocks went up by 10.34% for the week, with a monthly drop of -3.24% and a quarterly performance of -28.10%, while its annual performance rate touched -44.21%.
+The volatility ratio for the week stands at 6.26% while the volatility levels for the past 30 days are set at 6.13% for First Majestic Silver Corp.
+The simple moving average for the period of the last 20 days is 6.91% for AG stocks with a simple moving average of -30.88% for the last 200 days.

-During the last 5 trading sessions, AG fell by -3.48%, which changed the moving average for the period of 200-days by -38.65% in comparison to the 20-day moving average, which settled at $7.16.
-In addition, First Majestic Silver Corp. saw -40.14% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AG rose by +10.34%, which changed the moving average for the period of 200-days by -33.42% in comparison to the 20-day moving average, which settled at $6.98.
+In addition, First Majestic Silver Corp. saw -32.76% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AG